 Students are assigned to clinical affiliations for approximately seven weeks, three days each week, to perform routine examinations under the supervision of a registered radiologic technologist.
 Critiques of radiographic images are conducted at the clinical site.
-Pre-requisites: RTC 111 with a minimum grade of C

 RTC 200 Medical Surgical Disease (2 Credits)